bradleyjlevine/CloudFinderWeb/README.md

 Been trying to find a full solution that works for checking if a IP address is part of a Cloud Service Provider.

-This stands up a simple web page to submit a IP address to and optionally update all the lists below.
+This stands up a simple web page to submit a IP address and optionally update all the lists below.

 #### Services so far:
 * AWS